facebook/hhvm/hphp/hack/doc/HIPs/contexts_and_coeffects.md

 Context: a higher level representation of a set of capabilities.
 A function may be comprised of one or more contexts which represent the set union of the underlying capabilities.

-Example context: for the purpose for the rest of the defintions, a context created solely for the purpose of this document rather than for intended release.
+Example context: for the purpose for the rest of the definitions, a context created solely for the purpose of this document rather than for intended release.

 The Pure Context: A simple way of saying the context representing the empty list of capabilities `{}`.